October 3, 2023

 Finding and addressing issues in library code

 The above examples make it clear that the security of library code is as important to the overall app security as that of developer-written code.
-This section will explain how to detect and evaluate security vulnerabilities in libraries using a mobile application security testing (MAST) tool.
+This section will explain how to detect and evaluate Android app vulnerabilities in libraries using a mobile application security testing (MAST) tool.

 To detect security vulnerabilities in library code, you can use a MAST tool to automatically find security issues.
 Since the library code is mixed with the app code in the final APK, most MAST tools for Android analyze library code just as they do developer-written code.
 If the tool finds security issues, it is important to evaluate each issue to check if it affects the security of the overall app.
 Good MAST tools should clearly indicate whether a security issue is in library or developer-written code.